codecentric/from-jupyter-to-production-ml-platform/README.md

 Before you begin, ensure you have Docker installed if you choose to use the Code Server.
 If you prefer to use your own IDE, ensure you have uv installed for dependency management.

-> [!WARNING]
-> If Docker is not installed via the WSL under Windows, a separate IDE must be used and uv installed.
-If this is not
-> possible, please take on the role of Data Scientist.

 ### 🛠️ Installation
 To start the Code Server service, run the following command: